Smoothie Bowl Recipe – 3 Ways

 Do you put ice in a smoothie Bowl?

-I prefer not to use ice in my smoothie bowls, and instead use frozen ingredients to make it thick.
+I prefer not to use ice, instead I suggest using frozen ingredients to make it thick.

 overhead view of 3 smoothie bowls in a row